Saint George-Lozonschi Church: Subsequent developments

 An alehouse once stood near the church.
-According to one story, Metropolitan Veniamin Costache (reigned 1803-1842, with interruptions) was riding in a carriage in the area when he spotted a drunken priest, whom he chastised.
+According to one story, Metropolitan Veniamin Costache (reigned 1803–1842, with interruptions) was riding in a carriage in the area when he spotted a drunken priest, whom he chastised.
 The priest promised not to drink except for St. George and St. Demetrius.
 Seen drunk a few days later by Costache, the latter upbraided him for breaking his vow.
 The priest replied his promise meant he would only drink in the bars around St. George and St. Demetrius churches, not that he would abstain from drinking on all but those two feast days.

 Using the parish's own income, the church was thoroughly repaired between 1895 and 1898, an event marked by an inscription on a black plaque placed on the interior south wall of the nave.
 A square foyer that serves as an entrance was added at the time; it is small and classical in design.
 A Polish painter covered parts of the apse and altar, as well as four triangles on the ceiling, with images of saints and the Four Evangelists.
 The fresco work was done in neoclassical style but only fragments have survived, in the altar.
 Among the church's valuables are a wooden communion box from 1806, a silver cross and stand from 1812, a silver candlestick from 1816 and a silver disc from 1825.
 It also owns a Greek Gospel book from 1793, a Slavonic one from 1803 and ten books from Costache's time, including the Neamț Gospel book of 1821.

 The church is listed as a historic monument by Romania's Ministry of Culture and Religious Affairs.

+The text on the dedication is written in the Romanian Cyrillic alphabet in a semi-scriptio continua: